sspverif/ssbee/example-projects/kem-dem-cca-security/README.md

 You will see 5 game hops are verified.
 (3 reductions and 2 code equivalences)

 Use `--transcript` or `-t` option to generate the proof obligations in SMT-LIB language.
-This options saves the SMT2 code that is fed into the SMT solver (cvc5) as files.
+This option saves the SMT2 code that is fed into the SMT solver (cvc5) as files.
 Domino stores an SMT2 file for each code equivalence game hop in `_build/code_eq` (relative to the project root).